Free France: Battle of Bir Hakeim

 Throughout 1942 in North Africa, British Empire forces fought a desperate land campaign against the Germans and Italians to prevent the loss of Egypt and the vital Suez canal.
 Here, fighting in the harsh Libyan desert, Free French soldiers distinguished themselves.
 General Marie Pierre Koenig and his unit—the 1st Free French Infantry Brigade—resisted the Afrika Korps at the Battle of Bir Hakeim in June 1942, although they were eventually obliged to withdraw, as Allied forces retreated to El Alamein, their lowest ebb in the North African campaign.
 Koenig defended Bir Hakeim from 26 May to 11 June against superior German and Italian forces led by Generaloberst Erwin Rommel, proving that the FFF could be taken seriously by the Allies as a fighting force.
 British General Claude Auchinleck said on 12 June 1942, of the battle: "The United Nations need to be filled with admiration and gratitude, in respect of these French troops and their brave General Koenig".
 Even Hitler was impressed, announcing to the journalist Lutz Koch, recently returned from Bir Hakeim:

 You hear, Gentlemen?
 It is a new evidence that I have always been right!
 The French are, after us, the best soldiers!
 Even with its current birthrate, France will always be able to mobilise a hundred divisions!
 After this war, we will have to find allies able to contain a country which is capable of military exploits that astonish the world like they are doing right now in Bir-Hakeim!Generalmajor Friedrich von Mellenthin wrote in his mémoirs Panzer Battles,[I]n the whole course of the desert war, we never encountered a more heroic and well-sustained defence.

 First successes

 From 23 October to 4 November 1942, Allied forces under general Bernard Montgomery, including the FFI, won the Second battle of El Alamein, driving Rommel's Afrika Korps out of Egypt and back into Libya.
-This was the first major success of an Allied army against the Axis powers, and marked a key turning point in the war.
+This was the first major success of a Western Allied army against the Axis powers, and marked a key turning point in the war.